krawless/SferalAI/docs/QUICKSTART.md

 # Start both frontend and backend
 bun run dev

-# Frontend will be available at: http://localhost:5173 (or your VITE_PORT)
+# Frontend will be available at: http://localhost:{VITE_PORT}
-# Backend will be available at: http://localhost:3001 (or your PORT)
+# Backend will be available at: http://localhost:{PORT}
 ```

 **Note:** The servers will run concurrently.
 To stop them, press `Ctrl+C` in your terminal.